18F/joining-18f/pages/who-we-are-hiring.md

 ## Where we are hiring

 Everywhere in the United States!
-If you have no experience working on remote teams or are applying for a role that requires in-person interactions with clients, we'll ask you to work out of our San Francisco or D.C. office.
-However, much of our team is distributed across the country in places like Chicago, New York, Raleigh, Tucson, Austin, Dayton, Philadelphia, San Diego, Seattle, and Portland.
-[Read more about how our work culture supports distributed teams.](https://18f.gsa.gov/2015/10/15/best-practices-for-distributed-teams/)
+Most of our team is distributed across the country in places like Chicago, New York, Raleigh, Tucson, Austin, Dayton, Philadelphia, San Diego, Seattle, and Portland.
+[Read more about how our work culture supports distributed teams.](https://18f.gsa.gov/2015/10/15/best-practices-for-distributed-teams/) If you have no experience working on remote teams or are applying for a role that requires in-person interactions with clients, we'll ask you to work out of our offices in San Francisco or D.C.

 ## Upcoming positions
 We're currently revamping our application process.
 When it relaunches in mid-November, we will be hiring for positions including the following: